constancadcunha/SageBook/README.md

 ---

-> “SageBook isn’t just a recipe app.
-It’s a cozy, confidence-building learning space.” 🌿
+> “The best recipes are the ones that teach you something.” 🍲✨

 ## 📌 Credits

 Designed and written by **Constança Cunha**
 © 2025 All rights reserved.
 Built with passion ✦

-> “The best recipes are the ones that teach you something.” 🍲✨